MicrosoftDocs/azure-devops-docs/docs/report/add-charts-to-dashboard.md

 # Add charts to a dashboard

-<b>Team Services | TFS 2017 | TFS 2015.1-2015.3  </b>
+<b>VSTS | TFS 2017 | TFS 2015.1-2015.3  </b>

 <a id="add-charts"></a>

-All charts listed in the following table are available from Team Services and TFS 2017.1.
+All charts listed in the following table are available from VSTS and TFS 2017.1.
 You can add them to a dashboard from the widget catalog or directly from the Build, Release, Test, or Work hubs.
 For TFS 2015. and earlier versions, some charts require you to add them to a team dashboard from the hub.

 <table >
 <thead align="center">